FedericoPozzoli/bahamas/paper/paper.md

   - `--config config.yaml`: Specifies the simulation and inference settings, including data injection parameters, sampler configuration, runtime options, and output paths.

   - `--sources sources.yaml`: Defines the sources to be injected and/or recovered.
 This includes the true physical parameters of the sources as well as the prior ranges used for inference.

+The algorithm provides flexibility to perform analyses with either full-resolution data or coarse-grained data.
+In the former case, the likelihood describing the data follows a Whittle distribution [@Moran:1951], while in the latter, it collapses to a Gamma distribution [@Appourchaux:2003] with degrees of freedom equal to the number of bins used in the averaging process.

 # Quality Control